-Private Burke was reported to have been...killed in action...at Beaumont-Hamel on July 1, 1916, while serving with 'D' Company during the fighting on the first day of the Somme, and was buried on that same day where he still rests, by the Reverend H. S. Reid, attached to the 87th Brigade.
+Lance Corporal Ayre was at first reported as missing in action at Beaumont-Hamel on July 1, 1916, while serving with 'D' Company during the fighting of the first day of the Somme.
+Some six months later, on December 31, he was officially presumed dead.